andrew-codes/interview-prep/content/Systems Design/Principles/Basics/Resource Estimation/Resource Estimation.md

 These become increasingly important for infrastructure design questions; e.g. rate limiting and caching.

 > [!NOTE] Napkin Estimations
 > When performing "napkin estimations", focus on the answer's order of magnitude.
 The correct coefficient is not nearly as important as the correct exponent.
-See the [Napkin Estimates](Napkin%20Estimates.md) guide for more pointers.
+See the [[Systems Design/Principles/Basics/Resource Estimation/Napkin Estimates|Napkin Estimates]] guide for more pointers.

 ## Metrics of Estimation